kapils-repos/Developer-Repo-New/Data-Integration/fviolette/subjectScheme.md

 Subject definitions are classifications and sub-classifications that compose a tree.
 Subject definitions provide semantics that can be used in conjunction with taxonomies and ontologies.
 In conjunction with the classification domain, subject definitions can be used for retrieval and traversal of the content at run time when used with information viewing applications that provide such functionality.

 Key references to controlled values are resolved to a key definition using the same precedence rules as apply to any other key.
 However, once a key is resolved to a controlled value, that key reference does not typically result in links or generated text.

+## New data added after rejection

+SubjectScheme maps can also help with Data Quality.